-The Communications and Broadcast Technologies department offers two degree options: Radio and Television, as well as several Certificate programs designed for career change, or upgrading of technical skills, on a part-time basis.
+The Broadcast Media Production department offers two degree options: Radio and Television, as well as several Certificate programs designed for career change, or upgrading of technical skills, on a part-time basis.
 The Associate of Applied Science degrees can be completed in four semesters of full time study, or over a longer period of time on a part-time basis.

 These courses prepare students for employment in the broadcasting, cable, video production, and digital media industries, providing training on digital equipment similar to the equipment used by professionals in these fields.